ryvoxr/notebook/school/college/common-app-essay.md

 smooth, gliding from file to file, refactoring on the fly.
 When I slip into the zone like that I can program for hours straight without food, sleep, or human contact.
-At 6pm I start working on a simulation and pathfinding program for my school's Science Olympiad team's robotics event.
+At 6pm I start working on a simulation and pathfinding program for my school's Science Olympiad robotics event.
 The next thing I know the simulation is running smoothly and paths are generating properly.

 This phenomena can come in handy.
 At the end of my Junior year, my friends and I were operating a FRC team out of my garage.
 The FRC season spans multiple